quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Responding to a Key Update

-Once an endpoint has acknowledged a packet in the current key phase, a peer is permitted to initiate a key update.
+A peer is permitted to initiate a key update after receiving an acknowledgement of a packet in the current key phase.
 If a packet is received with a key phase that differs from the value the endpoint used to protect the last packet it sent, the endpoint uses the next packet protection keys for reading and the corresponding key and IV; see {{receive-key-generation}} for considerations